Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Cleveland has two wins against the spread, and is 3-2 overall, at home this season.

-- In five home games this season, Cleveland has hit the over twice.
+- This year, in five home games, Cleveland has hit the over twice.

-- The average point total in Browns home games this season is 45.1 points, 2.6 more than this contest's over/under (42.5).
+- The average point total in Browns home games this season is 45.1 points, 2.6 more than this outing's over/under (42.5).

 - Lions away games this season average 46.3 total points, 3.8 more than this matchup's over/under (42.5).